HMS Victorious (1895): Operational history

-World War I
+First World War

-In July 1914 the Royal Navy began a precautionary mobilization as war began to seem imminent.
+In July 1914, the Royal Navy began a precautionary mobilisation as war began to seem imminent.
 As part of this, Victorious and her sister ships Hannibal, Mars, and Magnificent, formed the 9th Battle Squadron on 27 July 1914, stationed at the Humber to defend the British coast; Victorious remained there as guard ship after the 9th Battle Squadron was dissolved on 7 August 1914.
 In December 1914 she transferred to the Tyne to serve as guard ship there.
 On 4 January 1915 Victorious paid off at Elswick.
 The Majestic-class ships were by then the oldest and least effective battleships in service in the Royal Navy; Victorious was laid up on the Tyne February until September 1915 and her 12-inch (305-mm) guns were removed for use aboard the new Lord Clive-class monitors Prince Rupert and General Wolfe.
 Between September 1915 and February 1916, Palmers converted her into a repair ship at Jarrow.

 The converted Victorious was commissioned as a repair ship on 22 February 1916 and arrived at Scapa Flow to replace the converted merchant ship Caribbean, which had been lost in September 1915, as repair ship for the Grand Fleet.
 Victorious performed this role there until March 1920 when she was renamed Indus II and transferred to Devonport for a refit to prepare her for service with the Indus Establishment.
 She arrived at Devonport on 28 March 1920 and paid off into a care and maintenance status while she awaited the beginning of her refit.
 Plans for the refit, however, were cancelled; work began to convert her into a harbor depot ship but, in April 1922, that conversion was cancelled before it could be completed and she was placed on the disposal list that month.
 Indus II was sold for scrapping on 19 December 1922, but the sale was cancelled on 1 March 1923.
 She was again sold on 9 April 1923 and was towed from Devonport to Dover to be scrapped.